fordsfords/lsim/circuit-language-docs.md

 The command above creates a ground component named "ground1".

+Some commands require that you specify an input_id or an output_id.
+This is a name that specifies a specific digital in/out terminal for the device, and consists of a single letter followed by a number.
+By convention, if the letter is upper-case, the sense of that in/out is inverted (active low).
+For example, an SR Latch has outputs "q0" and "Q0" (not-q).

 ## Available Commands

 ### d - Define Device
 Creates a new logic device.
 Format: `d;device_type;device_name;[parameters...]`

+Note the convention that an upper-case letter represents "active-low" or inverted.
+I.e. a dlatch's "R0" input asserts the reset on value 0.

 Supported device types: